Kann Sivanthaal Mann Sivakkum: Production

 Sreedhar Rajan, a journalist and film critic, wrote the screenplay of Kann Sivanthaal Mann Sivakkum based on Indira Parthasarathy's novel Kuruthipunal which won the Sahitya Akademi Award in 1977.
 The novel, in turn was based on the Kilvenmani massacre that took place in Thanjavur district in 1968.
 Inspired by the novel, Sreedhar Rajan made the film with a revolutionary theme, set in the backdrop of folk-arts.
 It marked Sreedhar Rajan's directorial debut.
 Sreedhar Rajan used a fusion of revolutionary communism and folk in the film.
 The film narrated the tale of Nandanar, a dalit saint and one of the 63 Nayanars.
-Bharata Natyam dancer V. P. Dhananjayan appeared in a song sequence, thus performing for the first time in a film.
+Bharatanatyam dancer V. P. Dhananjayan appeared in a song sequence, thus performing for the first time in a film.
 The sequence was meant to narrate Nandanar Charitam, the story of the saint.
+The filming was held at Padappai near Chennai and Panaimarathupatti near Salem.